bhontz/icebreaker/AWSENDPOINT.md

     Done!
 Now you can deploy your Zappa application by executing:
         $ zappa deploy dev

-You note here that I'd elected to use the default "dev" project as part of the "zappa init" step.
+You note here I'd used the default "dev" project as part of the "zappa init" step.
 Now we just need to:

     (env) $ zappa deploy dev